Jameszzyyyyy/cse15l-lab-reports/lab3/lab-report-3-week-6.md

 ![Image](https://github.com/Jameszzyyyyy/cse15l-lab-reports/blob/main/lab3/lab3-config.png?raw=true)

 - In the terminal, use command `cd ~/.ssh` to change to SSH directory.
-- type `nano config` to create a config file using nano.
+- Type `nano config` to create a config file using nano.
 - In the file, add
     ```
     Host ieng6